-So how much does a divorce lawyer cost?
+How much does a divorce lawyer cost in NC?

 That answer varies dramatically depending on what you are looking to do.
 Do you want to sue for custody, child support, alimony, property division, or just get a simple uncontested divorce?

 What much do divorce lawyers charge per hour?